-With nearly three decades of experience practicing law in the State of New York, Stuart Bernstein is an accomplished litigator and well-respected trial attorney, and is regarded as a lawyer’s lawyer.
-He concentrates in matters including civil rights, partnership and corporate disputes, professional malpractice, mass tort and class action litigation.
-In addition to his trial practice, Stuart has extensive experience in representing clients at private mediation.
+With nearly three decades of experience practicing law in the State of New York, Stuart Bernstein is an accomplished litigator and well-respected trial attorney and is regarded as a lawyer’s lawyer.
+With the enactment of the August 2020 Title IX regulations and the requirement of cross-examination, Stuart has successfully used his decades of trial experience to obtain numerous non-responsibility findings related to allegations of sexual misconduct following hearings at universities across the country.

 During his legal career, Stuart served the People of the State of New York for over eight years as a New York County Assistant District Attorney under the leadership of the Honorable Robert M. Morgenthau.
-Stuart also served as a Prosecutor for the Office of the New York City Special Narcotics Prosecutor where he conducted numerous trials concerning high-level narcotics prosecution, including organized crime and gang related matters.
-As a Senior Supervising Attorney in the District Attorney’s Office, he oversaw long-term investigations into multinational narcotics production and distribution cartels.
+Previously, as a partner for a prominent New York City firm, Stuart successfully represented major New York Hospitals, physicians, partnerships, and corporations in a wide range of litigation issues.

-Most notably, in a case of first impression in the State of New York, Stuart secured a defense verdict on a complex matter involving claims of negligence, malpractice and loss of consortium claims, stemming from allegations dating back an incredible 25 years.
+Most notably, in a case of first impression in the State of New York, Stuart secured a defense verdict on a complex matter involving claims of negligence, malpractice, and loss of consortium claims, stemming from allegations dating back an incredible 25 years.

 • St. John’s University School of Law, J.D., Dean’s List